Professor Kimberly Hutchings, BSc (Bristol), MA (Sussex), PhD (Sussex)

 Professor Kimberly Hutchings started her academic career teaching philosophy at Wolverhampton University then moved to the Department of Politics at Edinburgh University, where she taught political and international theory and was also Head of Department (1999-2002).
 She spent the years 2003-2014 in the International Relations Department at the London School of Economics, where she was Professor of International Relations (from 2007), and also Head of Department (2010-2013).

-Kimberly came to Queen Mary in 2014.
+Kimberly came to QMUL in 2014 and is Head of School 2019-20.
 Her main publications include Kant, Critique and Politics (1996), International Political Theory (1998), Hegel and Feminist Philosophy (2003) and Time and World Politics (2008).
 She was Lead Editor of the Review of International Studies, the journal of the British International Studies Association (BISA) (2011-2015).
 Kimberly was awarded the inaugural British International Studies prize for Distinguished Contribution to the Profession in 2015, and a Distinguished Scholar Award from the Theory Section of the International Studies Association in 2016.
 See her interview for e-ir here.

 Kimberly has taught a wide range of courses in Political Theory and International Relations.
 She has also contributed to textbooks and other teaching materials, including her book Global Ethics: an introduction (Polity 2010, 2nd Edition 2018) and a contribution on Feminism and IR to an Open University course on International Relations Theory.